cryotools/matilda/README.md

-# Hydrological modeling of melt water and runoff availability under conditions of climate change
+# Hydrological modeling routine to assess water ressources in glacierized catchments (under conditions of climate change)
 This tool connects the output of the glacier mass balance model COSIPY (COupled Snow and Ice energy and MAss Balance in Python) with the HBV model (Bergström, 1986), a simple hydrological bucket model, which computes runoff and a simple DDM approach to compute the glacier melt.
 The aim is to generate runoff projections under different climate scenarios and use the results to help planing future water management strategies in the modeled catchments.

 ## Overview